Skip Ribbon Commands

 Cholesterol Management - Other Information

-Classifying cholesterol levels
+How are cholesterol levels classified?

 It is important to check your cholesterol levels regularly especially if you have any risk factors.
 If your total cholesterol level is between 5.2 and 6.1mmol/L, you are at a higher risk for coronary artery disease.
 If your total cholesterol level registers at 6.2 mmol/L and above, you have hypercholesterolaemia, which is attributable to genetic factors, diabetes mellitus, obesity, and poor eating habits.